 Landgasthof Engemühle, Wintersweiler (near Efringen-Kirchen), Tel.
 07628 2873

-You reach this restful country inn (formerly a watermill, built 1528) via a footbridge over the tumbling Engebach stream which leads straight into the courtyard, set with tables, chairs, brightly coloured sunshades and neatly clipped box plants.
+You reach this restful country inn (formerly a watermill, built 1528) via a footbridge which leads over the tumbling Engebach stream and straight into the courtyard, set with tables, chairs, brightly coloured sunshades and neatly clipped box plants.
 Inside, the dining room is simply done (white walls, low wooden panels, Biedermeier chairs, period paintings) and at the back there’s a large, leafy garden for summer dining.
 The Bassler family transformed the place in 1987 and have now been joined by their two daughters and son-in-law, making this a proper family job.
 The food is what’s described around here as gutbürgerlich (good, plain cooking) and leans largely on local and seasonal Markgräflerland produce.
-In spring it’s asparagus and wild garlic heaven, in summer there are strawbugs in various guises (and don’t miss the house meringues), fruit tarts, panna cotta and home-made ices, autumn brings venison (and the chef’s celebrated venison bangers) and foraged Pfifferlingen (aka chanterelles) and all year round there’s trout from the Engebach, both fresh and home-smoked.
+In spring it’s asparagus and wild garlic heaven, in summer there are strawbugs in various guises (and don’t miss the house meringues), fruit tarts, panna cotta and home-made ices, autumn brings venison (and the chef’s celebrated venison bangers) and foraged Pfifferlingen (aka chanterelles).
+All year round there’s trout from the Engebach, both fresh and home-smoked.
 The short wine list includes light local whites (esp.
 Gutedel/Chasselas) and delicate Spätburgunder/Pinot Noir from the likes of Blankenhorn, Behringer and Lämmlin-Schindler.

 Hotel-Gasthof Kreuz-Post, Hauptstrasse 65, Staufen, Tel.07633 95320